aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 The script tries to wait for the network to be ready, but sometimes this isn't always successful.
 The network can be "ready" while DNS is still not active, for example.
 This would mean we cannot read the links list from GitHub, so the browser would start with an empty tab.
 To solve this, we use `ExecStartPre` to wait until we can get a response back from GitHub.

-Enable the service to run at boot
+Enable the service to run at boot:

     sudo systemctl enable dashboard